roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 }
 ~~~

+There are alternatives methods to creating your LESS, such as using Mixins.
+For more information on mixins see this [page](http://lesscss.org/#-mixins).

 ## Adding Responsive CSS ##

-As you may have noticed we used the `pull-right` utility class, which floats your element to the right.
-However, when viewing on a mobile device, this may not be case.
-So adding the following code, will center your social bar on all devices that have a max screen resolution of `767px`.
+As you may have noticed we used the `pull-right` [utility class](http://docs.pagelines.com/tutorials/html-css-utilities), which floats your element to the right.
+However, when viewing on a mobile device, you will probably want the `.social-bar` element to be centered.
+Adding the following code, will center your social bar on all devices that have a max screen resolution of `767px`.

 ~~~ .css
 @media (max-width: 767px) {